42mate/towel/doc/04_Model.md

 That is all that you have to do to create a Model Object.
 As it is the model will allow you create, update, delete and do some basic queries by default.

-We will see later how to do more fancy stuff but for now will be enough.
+We will see later how to do more fancy stuffs.

 Create a new Record
 -------------------